samicpp/dynamic-wallpaper/README.md

 # Dynamic wallpaper
-This will periodically swap the wallpaper
+This will periodically swap the wallpaper on raspberry pi os.

 ## how to use
 Use `cargo run /path/to/images milisecond-interval`